$Account.OrganizationName

 The universe is like a circle, or a sphere, it began from a point and spreads out towards infinity, encompassing everything.
 Nature is rather curvaceous.
 One thing we do not find in nature is a straight line, or for that matter a number of interconnecting straight lines which form a square or cube.

-Underlying the fabric of the entire universe there exists the primordial waters; this is the most essential form of matter.
-So ethereal is it that maybe it is best to call it force instead of form.
+Underlying the fabric of the entire universe there exists the “primordial waters.”
+This is the ancient metaphor used to describe the most essential form of matter, also called the prima-materia.
+So ethereal is it that maybe it is best to call it force, instead of form.
 The scientists call this the Membrane.
 They refer to its properties as the “M” Theory.

 The unity of the circle and the square is an ancient symbol that represents harmony between humanity and nature.
 It is the union of Heaven and Earth; the completion of the individual, where one becomes part of the greater whole, and the greater whole becomes expressed through the one.